-You can purchase a home with one room more than you currently need.
-For example, a single person will be entitled to purchase a 3 apartment property as will a couple.
-A three person household would be entitled to buy a 4 apartment property.
+You can purchase any size home, subject to affordability and the threshold prices set for your area based on apartment size.
 An apartment is classified as any habitable room, but does not include kitchens, bathrooms, box rooms, utility rooms or hallways.
-Glass conservatories do not qualify as an apartment
+Glass conservatories do not qualify as an apartment.